 You cite a source in your paper and suddenly it says:

-This is not a bug, but rather expected behaviour of Zotero.
+This is not a bug, but rather the expected behaviour of Zotero.

 Why this happens

 Zotero adds letters such as a, b, cif it assumes that more than one source with identical data (author + year) is used in the document.
-This so-called 'disambiguation' is an integral part of citing according to CSL rules.
-This is also programmed into the citation style you use.
-The most common trigger for this is not a citation style, but your library.
+This so-called 'disambiguation' is an integral part of citing according to citation rules.
+This is also programmed into the citation style you're using.
+The most common trigger for this is not the citation style, BUT your library.

 The actual cause